Dumarsais Estimé: Foreign policy

-Extension of Presidential Mandate
+Extension of presidential mandate

-On July 1, 1949 the legislature approved a law completely revising the Constitution.
+On July 1, 1949, the legislature approved a law completely revising the Constitution.
 One of the articles to be amended, concerned the end of the president’s term fixed on May 15, 1952.
 This article caused much controversy.
 The opposition understood that the real purpose of the draft amendment was to extend the term of office of the head of state, contrary to the provisions of the 1946 Constitution, which stipulated that the president ‘could not under any circumstances benefit from extension of the mandate’.
 This constitutional provision ensured political alternations while reducing presidential power.

 The legislative elections had been set for January 10, 1950.
 Public opinion began to stir, and tension mounted as the date approached.
-A decree on November 14, 1949 re-established the state of siege which had been in effect from March to October.
+A decree on November 14, 1949, re-established the state of siege which had been in effect from March to October.
 This measure was considered contrary to the Constitution, which only authorised it ‘in cases of civil disturbance, or imminent invasion by a foreign force.’

 The same day, students of the Faculty of Medicine and Polytechnic began a strike for the restoration of public freedoms which they considered compromised.
 The government attributed this movement to the subversive activities of the People’s Socialist Party (PSP) and the Popular Workers’ Movement (MOP), allied to the Social Christian Party (PSC), declared the dissolution of these parties, and closed their newspapers.

-The Senate Sack
+Senate sack

 The newly elected deputies showed themselves willing to support the plans of the executive, while the Senate still refused any form of constitutional revision.
 It was a stand-off between the upper house, the Senate, and the executive allied to the lower house, the Chamber of Deputies.
 The head of state and his supporters could not agree to see their plan thwarted.
-On the morning of May 8, 1950 a crowd invaded the Senate chamber, ransacking it.
+On the morning of May 8, 1950, a crowd invaded the Senate chamber, ransacking it.
 The crowd then took to the streets, uttering death threats against some senators and personalities accused of treason.
 In his message to the people that same evening, the president did not explicitly disavow the demonstrators: ‘Your eloquent attitude this morning […] testifies to your political maturity and your direct participation in your affairs.
 However, he invited them ‘to calm, order and respect the law.’